DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ```
 The first print statement gives us `o`, the second letter of `something`.
 We label it element 1 because we start numbering at zero.
 The next one does the same.
 Why?
 The convention is to stop one before the second number, so this goes from 1 to 1, which is the second letter.
 The next line gives us `om`, the second and third letters.
 Why third?
 Stick with us now, but here's the logic:  we go from 1 to 2 (one less than the second number), which is the second and third letters (we started counting at zero).

 The last line has no second number.
-By convention is goes to the end.
+By convention it goes to the end.
 So the slice `c[1:]` goes from the second letter (the first number 1) to the end, giving us `omething`.

 Are you dizzy yet?
 Let's try a few examples for practice.